 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Greiner AG reported total carbon emissions of approximately 2,193,257,000 kg CO2e, with Scope 1 emissions at about 20,844,000 kg CO2e, Scope 2 emissions at approximately 55,394,000 kg CO2e, and Scope 3 emissions reaching about 2,117,019,000 kg CO2e.
-This data reflects a slight decrease from 2023, where total emissions were about 2,232,856,000 kg CO2e, with Scope 1 at approximately 20,965,000 kg CO2e, Scope 2 at about 60,538,000 kg CO2e, and Scope 3 at around 2,151,354,000 kg CO2e.
+In 2024, Greiner AG reported total carbon emissions of approximately 2,193,257,000 kg CO2e, with Scope 1 emissions at about 20,844,000 kg CO2e, Scope 2 emissions at approximately 55,394,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 2,117,019,000 kg CO2e.
+This data reflects a comprehensive approach to emissions reporting, covering all three scopes.
 Greiner has set ambitious climate commitments, aiming for a 60% reduction in absolute Scope 1 and Scope 2 emissions by 2030, using 2021 as the baseline year.
-Additionally, they are targeting a 25% reduction in absolute Scope 3 emissions from specific categories, including fuel and energy-related activities, by the same year.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. The company has also committed to achieving climate neutrality for Scope 1 and Scope 2 emissions by 2030.
-This commitment is part of a broader strategy to enhance sustainability across their operations and supply chain, including ensuring that 80% of their suppliers by emissions have science-based targets by 2027.
-Greiner AG's emissions data is cascaded from its parent organization, reflecting a corporate family relationship that underscores their commitment to transparency and accountability in climate action.
+Additionally, the company is committed to reducing its absolute Scope 3 emissions by 25% within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit temperature rise to 1.5°C. The company has also established specific reduction targets for its CO2 emissions, aiming for a 38% reduction by 2025 and a 53% reduction by 2030 for Scope 1 and 2 emissions.
+Furthermore, Greiner is committed to achieving climate neutrality for Scope 1 and 2 emissions by 2030.
+Overall, Greiner AG's emissions data and climate commitments demonstrate a proactive stance in addressing climate change, with a clear focus on significant reductions across all scopes of emissions.

 Access structured emissions data, company-specific emission factors, and source documents